alexpisquared/Radar/Src/OpenWeaWpfApp/weather.gc.ca/ReadMe.md

   Select XML and click Download Data to get the XML file, which contains the data for each day of the year.

 ### https://dd.weather.gc.ca/citypage_weather/schema/

+## 2024-09-19
+If the key is not working, switch to https://open-meteo.com/